hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-coupling.md

 ```

 ## Terminology
 A hydro-morphodynamic simulation implies modeling runoff-driven **{term}`Sediment transport`** processes.
-The previous sections in this eBook focus on hydrodynamics defined as *the study of liquids in motion* and this section focusses on **morphodynamics** defined as **the study of time-dependent changes in the forms of alluvial beds and their underlying processes**.
+The previous sections in this eBook focus on hydrodynamics defined as *the study of liquids in motion* and this section focuses on **morphodynamics** defined as **the study of time-dependent changes in the forms of alluvial beds and their underlying processes**.

 (gaia-seditrans)=
 ## Sediment Transport, Gaia, and Sisyphe

-TELEMAC has a dedicated module called Gaia for this purpose and Gaia enables modelling sediment transport and morphological evolution (i.e., {term}`Topographic change`) in rivers, lakes, and estuaries.
-Gaia comes with particular routines to consider spatio-temporal variation of grain sizes, grading curves, and sediment transport modes in the form of **{term}`Bedload` (coarse sediment)** and/or **{term}`Suspended load` (fine sediment)**. {term}`Bedload` is calculated by solving semi-empiric equations, such as the {cite:t}`meyer-peter_formulas_1948` formula (read more later in this tutorial). {term}`Suspended load` is modeled by solving the {term}`Advection`-{term}`Diffusion` equations and additionally requires closures for sediment erosion and deposition fluxes.
-Sediment is further distinguished between very fine, **cohesive** sediment and coarser, **non-cohesive** sediment.
-In addition, Gaia accounts for bed evolution through an iterative solution of the {term}`Exner equation` {cite:p}`exner_uber_1925` for mass conversation. {numref}`Figure %s <bl-vs-sl>` qualitatively illustrates the two basic modes of sediment transport in the form of suspended load and bedload.
+TELEMAC has a dedicated module called Gaia for modeling morphodynamics.
+Gaia enables modeling sediment transport and morphological evolution (i.e., {term}`Topographic change`) in rivers, lakes, and estuaries.
+It comes with particular routines to consider a spatio-temporal variation of grain sizes, grading curves, and riverbed layering for simulating sediment transport in the form of **{term}`Bedload` (coarse sediment)** and/or **{term}`Suspended load` (fine sediment)**. {term}`Bedload` is calculated by solving semi-empiric equations, such as the {cite:t}`meyer-peter_formulas_1948` formula (read more later in this tutorial). {term}`Suspended load` is modeled by solving the {term}`Advection`-{term}`Diffusion` equations, require closures for sediment erosion and deposition fluxes. {numref}`Figure %s <bl-vs-sl>` qualitatively illustrates the two basic modes of sediment transport in the form of suspended load and bedload.

 ```{figure} https://github.com/Ecohydraulics/media/raw/master/png/sediment-transport.png
 :alt: sediment transport bedload suspended load